-Indication of the downward inclination of the dipped-beam headlamps cut-off referred to in paragraph 6.2.6.1.1. and downward inclination of the front fog lamp cut-off referred to in paragraph 6.3.6.1. of this Regulation
+Indication of the downward inclination of the passing-beam headlamps cut-off referred to in paragraph 6.2.6.1.1. and downward inclination of the front fog lamp cut-off referred to in paragraph 6.3.6.1. of this Regulation

-Example 1
+Figure A7-I

-The size of the symbol and characters is left to the discretion of the manufacturer.
+Example of indication of the downward inclination of the passing-beam headlamps cut-off